Primed for Primary energy? The changing challenge of NZEBs

 Due to the importance of these decisions, GDHV will be holding a seminar event in London on the 2nd October to discuss the topics contained, alongside other key industry updates and information.

-To download the Staying on target: Combining nearly zero energy buildings and low carbon HVAC solutions report, visit the Knowledge Centre.
+To download the Staying on target: Combining nearly zero energy buildings and low carbon HVAC solutions report, visit the primary energy page.